Belgium, a country in Western Europe known for medieval towns, Renaissance architecture and as headquarters of the European Union and NATO.

-“Golf In Flanders” a new initiative that was developed between The Flemish Golf Federation and the Flemish Tourist Board to promote the region as one of Europe’s top golfing destinations.
+“Golf In Flanders” is a new initiative that was developed between The Flemish Golf Federation and the Flemish Tourist Board to promote the region as one of Europe’s top golfing destinations.

 On the road again and to Mechelen, a small historic Flemish city located between the seaport of Antwerp and the Capital, Brussels.
 The city is a centre famous for its art, architecture and love of beer.
 Mechelen made a name for itself with the elite back in the 16th century.
 Charles the V was said to enjoy a tipple of the golden liquid.
 In his own words was to have said “The daughter of the grain is superior to the blood of the grape”.
 I am sure one could have a great debate over the grape and the grain.
-There are plenty of fabulous restaurants and bars in the famous town square “The Grote Markt”, serving seasonal Flemish specialities.
+There are plenty of fabulous restaurants and cosy bars in the famous town square “The Grote Markt”, serving seasonal Flemish specialities.

 I have stayed in many amazing hotels but the Martin’s Patershof, Mechelen has to be the most unique and quirkiest of all.